-Elle-Máijá Tailfeathers is an emerging filmmaker, writer, and actor.
-She is a member of the Kainai First Nation (Blood Tribe) as well as Sámi from Norway.
+Elle-Máijá Tailfeathers is a writer, director, producer and actor.
+She is a member of the Kainai First Nation (Blood Tribe, Blackfoot Confederacy) as well as Sámi from Norway.
 She graduated from the University of British Columbia with a Bachelor’s Degree in First Nations Studies and a Minor in Women’s and Gender Studies.
 She is also an alumni of Vancouver Film School’s Full-time Acting Program.

 She began her filmmaking career in 2011 with the experimental short, Bloodland.
 Since then, she has gone on to explore narrative fiction, documentary, mockumentary, music video, and archival video remix.
 Her work is often community focused and rooted in social justice.
 Her award-winning films have screened at festivals around the world including the Berlinale International Film Festival, the Vancouver International Film Festival, imagineNATIVE Film and Media Arts Festival, the Seattle International Film Festival, and the TIFF Top Ten Festival.
 Her films have been broadcast on the CBC, Bravo, APTN, and the Knowledge Network.